Gil-Epshtain/DevStore/README.md

 These site comes to help with the issue of deploying to iOS devices.
 Just sign your app with a Ad-Hoc bundle and you can download it from the mobile device

-G-Application is a example project for Hybrid mobile application.
-App build with **Webase project for your own application - just change the texts in the local json and you have your own working application.

 ### Version
 0.1.0